-The department maintains a classroom (Krieger 110), a seminar room (Ames 217), and a lounge (Ames 131) available for scheduling classes/seminars/meetings/etc., in addition to the Mailroom & Common Area (Ames 235) and Administrative Suite (Ames 232).
+The department maintains a classroom (Krieger 110), a seminar room (Ames 217), two small conference rooms (Ames 200C & Ames 229) and a lounge (Ames 131) available for scheduling classes/seminars/meetings/etc., in addition to the Mailroom & Common Area (Ames 235) and Administrative Suite (Ames 232).
 To avoid conflicts, the administrative office manages the reservation calendar and use of these spaces.
 Students should contact the Administrative Assistant for assistance in scheduling these rooms.